Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: Proof of Theorem

 \subsection{Reduction of matrix-AMP to abstract AMP}

 We now inductively map the iterates of matrix-AMP \eqref{eq:GAMP} to iterates of the abstract AMP.
-At each step of the induction, there are two main reductions: \begin{itemize} \item Reduction of the matrix-AMP iterates to the abstract AMP iterates; \item Reduction of the matrix-AMP SE parameters to the abstract AMP SE parameters. \end{itemize} Recalling that each matrix-AMP iterate has $L$ columns, for the first matrix-AMP iteration, we need $4L$ abstract AMP iterations to represent each matrix-AMP iteration.
-For subsequent matrix-AMP iterations, we need $2L$ abstract AMP iterations to represent each matrix-AMP iteration.
+At each step of the induction, there are two main reductions: \begin{itemize} \item Reduction of the matrix-AMP iterates to the abstract AMP iterates; \item Reduction of the matrix-AMP SE parameters to the abstract AMP SE parameters. \end{itemize} Recalling that each matrix-AMP iterate has $L$ columns, we will use $4L$ abstract AMP iterations to represent the first iteration of matrix-AMP.
+We will then represent each of the subsequent matrix-AMP iterations using $2L$ abstract AMP iterations.

-We will prove Theorem \ref{thm:GAMP} for a slightly modified version of the matrix-AMP algorithm, where the matrices $C^k$ and $F^{k+1}$ in \eqref{eq:CkF_k1_def} are replaced by their deterministic versions, defined in \eqref{eq:CkF_k1_det_def} below.
+We will prove Theorem \ref{thm:GAMP} for a slightly modified version of the matrix-AMP algorithm, where the matrices $C^{k,m+1}$ and $F^{k,m+1}$ in \eqref{eq:CkF_k1_def} are replaced by their deterministic versions, defined in \eqref{eq:CkF_k1_det_def} below.
 The state evolution result remains valid for the matrix-AMP algorithm in \eqref{eq:GAMP}, by standard arguments in Remark 2.19 of \cite{Wan22}.